albertoruibal/carballo/readme.md

 History
 =======

+Version 1.1:

+* The UCI interface was ignoring all the UCI options
+* Do not allocate memory inside ExperimentalEvaluator.evaluate()
+* Added the new pawn and endgame logic to the CompleteEvaluator (ExperimentalEvaluator continues as the default)

 Version 1.0: Lots of fixes, small advances in test results: 294 in WAC and 2520 in BT2630.

 * New Transposition Table with a separated slot for the eval values